Sowri70/Daily-Tasks/README.md

   4. Income is shown as currency instead of integar

+  5. 'acceptedcmp' columns are serially displayed as acceptedcmp1, acceptedcmp2....acceptedcmp5

-  5. All column headers were changed to lower case as it will be easier while working on SQL queries and for readibility.
+  6. All column headers were changed to lower case as it will be easier while working on SQL queries and for readibility.